BobaBoard/boba-docs/docs/engineering/boba-frontend/queries-cache.md

           {boardId},
           // The transformer
           (board: Board) => {
-              if (board.hidden) {
+              if (!board.hidden) {
-                  // The board value hasn't changed, so we return the same object. return board;
+                  // The board is already visible, so we return the same object. return board;
               }
               // We return a *new* object with the same property as board, but
-              // the "hidden" property set to true. return {
+              // the "hidden" property set to false. return {
                 ...board,
-                hidden: true;
+                hidden: false;
               }
           }
       })